Physio + Massage + Kinesiology in Victoria, BC

 Kinesiology – day 14-21 and beyond; to strengthen and return functional movement

 Often, hesitation in accessing treatment results in people waiting weeks or even months to seek treatment.
 That time often causes people to experience issues like kinesiophobia (the fear of movement), to develop compensation movement patterns (such as a limp), or to lose their strength and fitness out of fear that activity will cause further injury.
-Worst of all, people may avoid activity because they have been advised to, as it might impact their future insurance compensation.
+Worst of all, people may avoid activity due to advice, as it might impact their future insurance compensation.
 If you feel able to be active in any capacity then stay as active as possible!

 EARLY MOBILITY is the new rest + ice!